zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-04-18-file-history-analysis.markdown

 2019-11-09 21:21:11 +0100 cli/src/main/java/nl/obren/sokrates/cli/CommandLineInterface.java
 {% endhighlight %}

-***Figure 2:** The example content from a file with history of file changes.
-First 26 characters describe date and time of a change.
+***Figure 2:** The example content from a file with a history of file changes.
+The first 26 characters describe the date and time of a change.
 After that follows the file path relative to the source code root.*

 Each line in the file represents one change of one file.
 The first 26 characters of each line represent the date and time of a file update (e.g., a git commit).
 Sokrates currently uses only the date part of this string and ignores the time.
 The rest of the line contains the relative path to the file.

- While the command we used to generate a history file is a git specific command, Sokretes itself does not have any git dependencies.
+ While the command we used to generate a history file is a git specific command, Sokrates itself does not have any git dependencies.
 If you create this file using another tool, respecting the described format of each line, Sokrates will work with it.

 After you have generated the input file and configured Sokrates, you can create reports on file changes.
+A Sokrates file history report answers the following questions:
+  * What is the overall distribution of frequency of changes, file age, and recent updates?
+  * What is the distribution of frequency of changes, file age, and recent updates per file type?
+  * What is the distribution of frequency of changes, file age, and recent updates per component?
+  * What are the most frequently changed files?
+  * What are the oldest files?
+  * What are the most recent changed files?
+  * What files have not been changed files?

-The example of this report you can see here.
+The example of this report you can [find here](https://d3axxy9bcycpv7.cloudfront.net/java/tomcat/reports/html/FileHistory.html).

 ![](assets/images/sokrates/history-report-generation.png)